 DETERMINATION THAT A STUDY IS A PROGRAM EVALUATION OR A NON-PROGRAM EVALUATION STUDY

 Before a study can be considered a non-program evaluation study, the EEB Evaluation Administrator will outline the study’s objectives and likely results to the Evaluation Committee which will make any inquiries needed to be satisfied that the study is not a program evaluation.
 This initial determination is provided as part of the development of the Evaluation Plan, but is revisited upon project start-up.
 If the Evaluation Committee considers a study to be a program evaluation or cannot reach consensus that the study is not a program evaluation, then the study will be treated in all ways as a program evaluation as outlined in this Roadmap.
 If anyone, including another Person attempts to affect the conduct of the study in order to ensure it produces results it finds favorable, the study will be treated as if it were a program evaluation thereafter.
+The Roadmap recognizes that the Program Administrators undertake research to inform programs from program implementation budgets that are separate from the Roadmap process.

 COMMUNICATION RESTRICTIONS FOR NON-PROGRAM EVALUATION STUDIES